team113sanger/The-pan-cancer-oncogenomic-landscape-of-domestic-cats-reveals-shared-alterations-with-human-cancer/README.md

-# The pan-cancer oncogenomic landscape of domestic cats reveals shared alterations with human cancer
+# The domestic cat oncogenome

 This repository serves as the central landing page for multiple sub-analyses related to the manuscript:

-> **_The pan-cancer oncogenomic landscape of domestic cats reveals shared alterations with human cancer_**
+> **_Francis, B., Ludwig, L. et al 2025 - The domestic cat oncogenome_**

 The analyses were conducted by several authors in the Adams group at the Wellcome Sanger Institute.
 Each sub-analysis repository linked below contains its own **README.md** with details of the methods, code, and data required for reproducing the results.
-Large files and figures from the paper can be accessed at the corresponding [FigShare for the project](https://figshare.com/projects/)
+Large files and figures from the paper can be accessed at the corresponding [FigShare for the project](https://figshare.com/projects/239831)
 Users can download any datasets from the publication Figshare with:
 ```
-curl -k -o bundle.zip https://figshare.com/ndownloader/articles/<TBC>/versions/1
+curl -k -o bundle.zip https://figshare.com/ndownloader/articles/239831/versions/1
 unzip bundle.zip
 ```